-Working Capital Deposit shall be held in escrow by CHFA and shall be disbursed at the sole discretion of CHFA.
+The Operating Reserve shall be held in escrow by CHFA and shall be disbursed at the sole discretion of CHFA.
 The permissible use or application of the funds will be detailed in the Construction Loan and General Escrow Agreement loan document, which is executed at initial closing.
+If CHFA is not the lender, or CHFA is the construction only lender, reserves may be released upon final closing if held by CHFA.